php-censor/php-censor/docs/en/configuring_project.md

 3. Adding a config via web-interface.

-    By default a config from web-interface replaces a config from repository (`.php-censor.yml`).
+    By default, a config from web-interface replaces a config from repository (`.php-censor.yml`).
 But if you uncheck the option "Replace the configuration from file with the configuration from the data base", configurations will be merged (the config from web-interface will have priority over the config from the repository).

-    Setting config via web-interface and merging it with config from the repo may be useful if you want to hide some secret data (passwords, keys) in case of using public repository.
+    Setting config via web-interface and merging it with the config from the repo may be useful if you want to hide some secret data (passwords, keys) in case of using public repository.
 The most of the configuration can be stored as a public file in the repo, and passwords and keys may be added via web-interface.